This post may contain affiliate links. For more information, please read the full disclosure policy here.

-RELATED POST: My Ireland and Northern Ireland itinerary
+Related post: My Ireland and Northern Ireland itinerary

 In the end, I visited Brussels twice during my European adventures in 2017.
 Once again, it was another welcoming and walkable European city.
 The locals I interacted with spoke very good English and were also very friendly.
 Plus, there are so many cities within easy reach for day trips (I visited Bruges with girls I met in my dorm room).
 Don’t stay anywhere else, this guesthouse is the best!

-RELATED POST: 26 things to do in Brussels
+Related post: 26 things to do in Brussels

-If I was to do the expat thing again, Edinburgh would be the city I call home.
+If I was to do the ex-pat thing again, Edinburgh would be the city I call home.
 I loved its gorgeous brick buildings, free attractions and pub offerings.
 I also only walked around Edinburgh, because both the New and Old Towns were easily accessible from my hostel.
 Yes, why I did do a heck of a lot of walking in Europe!
 If you have time, I also recommend doing a day trip through the Scottish Highlands.

-RELATED POST: How to do a Lake Bled day trip
+Related post: How to do a Lake Bled day trip

 Another place I was anxious about visiting solo was Tokyo.
 That city is a sensory overload!
 There were so many bright lights and people and noises.
 But I loved it and I hope to return soon, now that I’m based in Australia again.
 I felt comfortable walking to my hostel at night and the Japanese people I interacted with were all very friendly.
 The public transport is also fairly easy to use, as there are thankfully signs in English everywhere, directing you where to go.
 I also did a day trip to Mount Fuji, which was awesome.

-WHERE I STAYED: bAKpAK Tokyo Hostel (the tiniest rooms you ever did see).
+Where to stay in Tokyo: bAKpAK Tokyo Hostel (the tiniest rooms you ever did see).

-RELATED POST: My solo travel guide to Tokyo
+Related post: My solo travel guide to Tokyo

-RELATED POST: My solo travel guide to Paris
+Related post: My solo travel guide to Paris